pvmm/hitbasic/docs/Select Case.md

 # Select Case

 This is the _Select Case_ structure.
-It works like this:
+It tests an expression against a list of cases and execute instructions when the test returns _True_.
+The structure itself looks like this:

 ```vb
 Select <testexpression>